Best Chiropractor Practice: Summit Chiropractic & Rehabilitation

 “There’s nobody that has the breadth of diagnostic capabilities and different modalities in the county that do as much as we do,” Asthalter said.
 “In terms of chiropractic offices, we’re the most comprehensive.”

-Asthalter said the award is a great endorsement from the community but that the best support comes from satisfied patients sharing their experience with others.
+Asthalter said the award is a great endorsement from the community, but the best support comes from satisfied patients sharing their experience with others.

 “The most powerful referral is somebody saying, ‘This is who I go to because they did this for me,’ Asthalter said. “… I think when you get a personal referral that carries a weight that can sometimes drive someone to take action.”